 · Almost one in 10 (9.8%) of 18-24 year old men say they’d do nothing if they felt a lump on a testicle; by contrast just 3% of women would do nothing if they felt a lump on a breast

 Jamie Keeble says, “I found a small lump, immediately went to my GP and received my diagnosis.
 Even though a lot of stigma surrounds going to the doctor for such an intimate area, it is key to be proactive if you find a lump.

 “Our research shows that too many men would ignore it if they found something and that many are unsure how to correctly check themselves.”

 “Too many men are dying young from ignorance and lack of quick action.
 This disease needs to be openly discussed.
 This is so that more guys will check themselves and feel they can talk to someone if something doesn’t feel right.

 “60% don’t even know what a cancerous lump would feel like.
 In this day and age this has to stop!
 People need to be educated so that we can start making a difference.”

 So as we all see here men and women alike can’t tell what they are looking for.
-So if the worst happened it could be too late before they even be able to treat it.
+If the worst happened it could be too late before they even be able to treat it.

 So what can you do and where can you get them?

 Well if you do one thing tonight for yourself or your partner.
-Let that be to go CHECK anything strange go speak to a GP they are there to help not judge you.
+Go CHECK anything strange go speak to a GP they are there to help not judge you.